compBiophyMete/Data-Analytics-Portfolio/Project-8: Investigation of Employees in Coffeeshops using SQL/README.md

 The table entitled shops is comprised of coffee_shop, coffeeshop_name, and city_id columns.
 The coffee_shop and city_id columns are primary and foreign keys, respectively.

+database.sql needs to be executed to generate the database.

+extract.sql file fulfills the following tasks:

 1. Extract employees with a salary of > 50,000 USD.
 2. Extract only the employees working in Common Grounds Coffeeshop.
 3. Extract only the employees working in Common Grounds Coffeeshop and making a salary of > 50,000 USD